newrelic/newrelic-azure-devops-statistics/INSTALLATION.md

 `az functionapp config appsettings set --name newrelic-devops-functions --resource-group newrelic-devops --settings "AzureWebJobsServiceBus={{REPLACE_ME_WITH_PRIMARY_CONNECTION_STRING}}"`

+If your New Relic account is in the EU datacenter, please run the following to send the data there:

+`az functionapp config appsettings set --name newrelic-devops-functions --resource-group newrelic-devops --settings "NEWRELIC_DATACENTER=EU"`

 12) Deploy the Azure function

 `func azure functionapp publish newrelic-devops-functions`